Please contact the program’s admissions office via email at email@example.com.

 Overall, from an application perspective, we look for exposure to all three pillars of our program: business, computer programming and statistics.
 If you find you are light in one of these areas, we would recommend that you take courses in the gap areas to help you become a better-rounded applicant.

-There are several great resources at MSU to help you prepare for a M.S. in Business Analytics:
+There are several great resources at MSU to help you prepare for a M.S. in Data Science & Analytics:

 English competency test scores are required, with minimum scores of 250 on the computer version of the TOEFL and 100 on the internet-based test, or a minimum of 7 on the IELTS.
 English competency test takers should use the Michigan State University code 1465.

 The English language proficiency test requirement may be waived for students who earned a bachelor’s degree in the United States.
 For example, if you earned a bachelor’s degree at MSU, with the majority of credits earned while on campus, your English language competency scores are usable (even if old) for admission into the program.
+Additionally, students who attended international universities but had instruction solely in English are also eligible to waive the TOFEL/IELTS requirement.
 Find out more on our Admissions page.

 The Office for International Students and Scholars (OISS) is dedicated to providing support to Michigan State University’s international students, scholars and families.